HapticFinance/docs/content/inflation.md

 | Year three  |18,750,000        |  231,250,000      | 9%
 | Year four   | 9,375,000        |  240,625,000      | 4%
 | Year five   | 4,687,000        |  245,312,500      | 2%

+## Inflation and Fees
+20% of inflation and protocol fees will be directed to the treasury.
+80% of inflation and fees will go to stakers.
+These percentages can be adjusted at the Technical Council's discretion via a HIP.